An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Preliminaries

-The authors are extremely grateful to Tom Mrowka for his constant encouragement over the years and in particular to some very fruitful conversations where he urged us to develop the concept of `spliced-end moduli spaces' of instantons on $S^4$.
-He explained this concept to us in March 1999, and proposed it as a key idea in this part of our work on Witten's conjecture and the Kotschick-Morgan conjecture, with the latter following almost immediately from the method developed in the present article, modulo the requisite gluing theory \cite{FL3, FL4, FLKM1, FLKM2}.

-\section{Preliminaries}
+\chapter{Preliminaries}

-We begin in \S \ref{subsec:ModuliSpace} by recalling the definition of the moduli space of $\SO(3)$ monopoles and its basic properties \cite{FL1, FeehanGenericMetric}.
-In \S \ref{subsec:ASDsingularities} we describe the stratum of zero-section monopoles, or anti-self-dual connections.
-In \S \ref{subsec:Reducibles} we discuss the strata of reducible, or Seiberg-Witten monopoles, together with their `virtual' neighborhoods and normal bundles.
-In \S \ref{subsec:Cohomology} we define the cohomology classes which will be paired with the links of the anti-self-dual and Seiberg-Witten moduli spaces.
-In \S \ref{subsec:Donaldsonseries} we review the definition of the Donaldson series.
-Lastly, in \S \ref{subsec:LinkCobordism} we describe the basic relation between the pairings with links of the anti-self-dual and Seiberg-Witten moduli spaces provided by the $\SO(3)$-monopole cobordism.
+In this chapter, we introduce the notation and review the definitions from our preceding work on $\SO(3)$ monopoles, specifically \cite{FL2a,FL2b}.
+We begin in Section \ref{sec:ModuliSpace} by recalling the definition of the moduli space of $\SO(3)$ monopoles and its basic properties \cite{FL1, FeehanGenericMetric}.
+In Section \ref{sec:ASDsingularities}, we describe the stratum of zero-section monopoles, that is, anti-self-dual connections.
+In Section \ref{sec:Reducibles}, we discuss the strata of reducible, or Seiberg--Witten monopoles, together with their `virtual' neighborhoods and normal bundles.
+In Section \ref{sec:Cohomology}, we define the cohomology classes which will be paired with the links of the anti-self-dual and Seiberg--Witten moduli spaces.
+In Section \ref{sec:Donaldsonseries}, we review the definition of the Donaldson series.
+Lastly, in Section \ref{sec:LinkCobordism}, we describe the basic relation between the pairings with links of the anti-self-dual and Seiberg--Witten moduli spaces provided by the $\SO(3)$-monopole cobordism.

-\subsection{The moduli space of \boldmath{$\SO(3)$} monopoles}
+\section{The moduli space of $\SO(3)$ monopoles}

-Throughout this article, $(X,g)$ will denote a closed, connected, oriented, smooth, Riemannian four-manifold.
+Throughout this monograph, $(X,g)$ will denote a closed, connected, oriented, smooth, Riemannian four-manifold.

-\subsubsection{Clifford modules}
+\subsection{Clifford modules}

 Let $V$ be a Hermitian vector bundle over $(X,g)$ and let $\rho:T^*X\to \End_\CC(V)$ be a real-linear map satisfying